ckdextergames/Icarus_mods/README.md

 * Critfail's Pneu_B_Gone (as-is)
 * An enhanced versions of CritFail's WasteNot_All (higher chance for more exotics)

-*__CAUTION:__* Intended as a stand-alone modpack and confilcts with other mods.
+*__CAUTION:__* Intended as a unique modpack -- it confilcts with other mods.
 If you intend to use this mod with any other mods, you'll for sure need to use [Mod Manager](https://github.com/Jimk72/Icarus_Software) to choose options and merge.

 ---